tarohs/hakoiri/README.md

 * a step: a piece move on one basic "unit" then it's one step,
 * a rectlinear counts (RLC): one piece can move contiguously (any steps) then it's one RLC.

 On the example above, "wa" can move east, then can move east one step more.
-Tha's 2 steps, but 1 RLC.
+That's 2 steps, but 1 RLC.

 This definition is a big problem when defining the puzzle.
 See the chapter "Metrics - a.k.a. redefining the problem" on the document [Sliding Block Puzzles, Part 3 (by NBICKFORD)](https://nbickford.wordpress.com/2012/01/22/sliding-block-puzzles-part-3/).